 With the help of SqlBak, you can make not only scheduled database backups but also restore SQL Server backup when you need it.
 In this blog post, we are going to explore the possible ways of restoring your database with the help of SqlBak.

-Lets assume that your database backup plan is full backups once a day at 00:00, differential backups every 6 hours, and transaction log backups every 30 minutes.
-Everything works fine, all backups are being made according to your schedule but something has happened and your server fell down and all the data is gone.
+Let’s assume that your database backup plan is full backups once a day at 00:00, differential backups every 6 hours, and transaction log backups every 30 minutes.
+Everything works fine, all backups are being made according to your schedule, but something has happened, and your server fell down, and all the data is gone.
 What will you do in this case?
 Will you panic or just click the restore button on your SqlBak Dashboard?
 Follow these simple steps and learn how to restore SQL Server backup.

 How to Restore SQL Server Backup

 If you prefer to choose the backup that you want to restore, then click on your desired backup job.
 In the right part of the window, you can find the list of all your database backups.
-In order to restore SQL Server backup select the one and then click “Restore” button.
+In order to restore SQL Server backup, select the one and then click the “Restore” button.